dexterfitch/palette-swap/README.md

 To use the application, navigate to the `palette-swap-frontend` folder and open the `index.html` file with your preferred browser.
 This app is not responsive at this time, and will look best on screen sizes tablet and larger.

 ## Credit
-This project was inspired by Lea Verou's CSS3 Patterns[https://github.com/LeaVerou/css3patterns] and Coolors.co[Coolors.co] - please check these great resources out for similar conceptions.
+This project was inspired by [Lea Verou's CSS3 Patterns](https://github.com/LeaVerou/css3patterns) and [Coolors.co](https://coolors.co/) - please check these great resources out for similar conceptions.